econrad003/magic_squares/README.md

 *Kronecker_product*

 * Implements the Kronecker product.
 (I guess you could call them "four loops".)
 In any case, the classes of magic and semimagic squares are both closed under the Kronecker product.
 But if you are only interested in magic squares with entries from *1* through *n<sup>2</sup>*, then expect some disappointment from this particular module.
 It does have a "four loop", that is a nested for loop with four levels.

+*line_bundle.py*

+* Implements three classes: *_LineBundle*, *LineBundle*, and *BundledMagicSquare*
+* *_LineBundle* defines a basic data structure that can be used for framing magic squares of even order.
+* *LineBundle* adds a feature that admits framing of magic squares of odd order.
+* *BundledMagicSquare* uses the *LineBundle* class to build a frame for a magic square.
+* To do - more algorithms!

 *Moschopoulos.py*